Keith M. Rosen

 He is an experienced trial and appellate advocate whose practice focuses on white collar criminal defense, internal corporate investigations, Congressional investigations, and Foreign Corrupt Practices Act (FCPA) compliance.
 He also defends companies and their executives in connection with False Claims Act investigations and litigation.

-Keith has advised and defended companies (both in the US and overseas), as well as their officers and directors, on a broad range of civil, criminal, Congressional, and regulatory matters.
-Mr. Rosen has handled cases involving health care fraud, securities fraud, insider trading, public corruption, export enforcement, tax fraud, and economic espionage.
+As the Head of our Risk Advisory practice in the United States, Keith helps lead a global team that incorporates legal and non-lawyer expertise to provide clients with a holistic, strategic approach to compliance risk management.
+As a litigator, he has advised and defended companies (both in the US and overseas), as well as their officers and directors, on a broad range of civil, criminal, Congressional, and regulatory matters.
+Keith has handled cases involving health care fraud, securities fraud, insider trading, public corruption, export enforcement, tax fraud, and economic espionage.
 He has also litigated complex issues involving classified information under the Classified Information Procedures Act (CIPA).
-Mr. Rosen has successfully tried numerous criminal cases to verdict, and has briefed and argued many appeals.
+Keith has successfully tried numerous criminal cases to verdict, and has briefed and argued many appeals.

-Prior to joining us, Mr. Rosen spent over ten years conducting investigations, litigating, and supervising federal criminal cases with the United States Department of Justice.
-From 1999 – 2005, Mr. Rosen was an Assistant US Attorney, and from 2007 – 2012, he was the Chief of the Criminal Division for the US Attorney’s Office for the District of Delaware.
+Prior to joining us, Keith spent over ten years conducting investigations, litigating, and supervising federal criminal cases with the United States Department of Justice.
+From 1999 – 2005, he was an Assistant US Attorney, and from 2007 – 2012, he was the Chief of the Criminal Division for the US Attorney's Office for the District of Delaware.
 In that capacity, he managed the legal work of the Criminal Division and supervised all appeals in criminal cases before the US Court of Appeals for the Third Circuit.

 JD, senior editor, Yale Law Journal, Yale Law School, 1997